Formation of a Joint Stock Company Questions and Answers AP Inter 1st Year Commerce Chapter 7

 The success of business depends on the selection of a business line.
 The promoter has to form an idea about the type of business and its prospects.
 The promoter should analyse the strengths and weaknesses of the proposed idea, and develop the idea with the help of technical experts.

-At this stage various factors relating to the proposed unit are to be studied from the pratical point of view.
+At this stage various factors relating to the proposed unit are to be studied from the practical point of view.
 To find out the strong and weak points of the idea a detailed investigation is conducted.
-The promoter shall estimate demand for the product, and then thinks of arranging finance and also considers the availability of workers, plant and machinery, raw materials, and cost of production.
-For this purpose technical experts, financial consultants, etc. are consulted.
+The promoter shall estimate demand for the product, and then thinks of arranging finance.

 After making sure that proposed business is feasible and profitable the promoters make arrangements to assemble the requirements like directors appointment, selecting the place for unit, contacting the suppliers of raw materials purchasing of plant and machinery, etc.